By Jason Song, SureMed Technologies, Inc.

 About The Author:

-Jason Song, P.E., is Chief Technology Officer of SureMed Technologies, Inc. a company he co-founded in 2018 that develops holistic novel technologies, products, and services that balances the needs of patients, industry, and the healthcare ecosystem.
+Jason Song, P.E., is chief technology officer of SureMed Technologies, Inc., a company he co-founded in 2018 that develops holistic novel technologies, products, and services that balance the needs of patients, industry, and the healthcare ecosystem.
 Previously, he held various technical and leadership positions at Amgen, Eli Lilly, GE Healthcare, Motorola, and Novo Nordisk in a range of areas, including injectable and inhaled drug delivery device development, fill and finish, packaging and assembly automation, biochips, battery development, and establishing new production sites.
-Jason holds BS and MS degrees in mechanical engineering, an MS in automation manufacturing, and an MBA.
+He holds BS and MS degrees in mechanical engineering, an MS in automation manufacturing, and an MBA.